Word@Work, Let God's Word energise your working day!

 Matthew 13:18-19

-Everybody listening to Jesus would have understood about sowing seed by hand.
+Jesus explained the Parable of the Sower to the disciples in private.
+They would have understood about sowing seed by hand.
 It was not an accurate process to ensure that the seed only landed on fertile soil; some seed would go on the path.
-Also, the sower would not be alone.
+Also, the Sower would not be alone.
 Birds would flock to the field in the hope of a meal.
-It would be more difficult for them to find the seeds in the crevices of the ploughed soil, but whatever landed on the path would be 'easy pickings'.
+It would be more difficult for them to find the seeds in the crevices of the ploughed soil, but whatever landed on the path would be 'easy pickings' (Matthew 13:1-9).

 Rocky Ground